Open Theses

 Semantic Web Technologies and Automated Reasoning

-For further topics and translations please contact Birte Glimm.
+For thesis topics please contact Birte Glimm.

 There is also the opportunity for a joint master's project with the joint master's project with Dr. Thorsten Liebig of derivo GmbH, a spin-off of the institute.